JohnAnih/Anomaly-detection-research/README.md

 ## Frameworks used for this project <a name = "Libraries_used"></a>

 The following libraries have been used in Python
-* pandas and Numpy for data analysis and numeric computation.
+* pandas and Numpy for data analysis and numeric analysis.
 * influxdb for ingesting and writing data points.
 * Kapacitor for streaming and loading new data points
 * sklearn for classical machine learning.